Jarrett Hicks

-Jarrett Hicks (born on April 4, 1984 in Houston, Texas) is an American football player.
+Jarrett Hicks (born on April 4, 1984) is an American former professional football player who was a wide receiver for the Los Angeles Avengers of the Arena Football League (AFL).
+He played college football for the Texas Tech Red Raiders.

 Career

-Collegiately, Hicks was a wide receiver for the Texas Tech Red Raiders.
-Out of college, he signed as an undrafted free agent with the San Diego Chargers of the NFL.
+At Texas Tech University, Hicks was a wide receiver for the Red Raiders.
+Out of college, he signed as an undrafted free agent with the San Diego Chargers of the National Football League.
 However, Hicks was released from the team on July 30, 2007.

 Los Angeles Avengers

 Hicks played for the AFL's Los Angeles Avengers.
 This reunited him with former teammate, Sonny Cumbie, who was a starting quarterback at Texas Tech and later the starting quarterback for the Avengers.

 Current job

 Jarrett Hicks continued his football life by becoming a coach.
 He now coaches high school football in his home state of Texas.